cbcrg/tcoffee/docs/tcoffee_manual.rst

 When dealing with distantly related sequences, the only way to produce reliable alignments is to use structural information.
 T-Coffee provides many facilities to do so in a seamless fashion.
 Several important factors need to be taken into account when selecting an alignment method:

--The best methods are not always doing best.
+-The best methods are not always the best.
 Given a difficult dataset, the best method is only more likely to deliver the best alignment, but there is no guaranty it will do so.
 It is very much like betting on the horse with the best odds.

--Secondly, the difference in accuracy (as measured on reference datasets) between all the available methods is not incredibly high.
+-The difference in accuracy (as measured on reference datasets) between all the available methods is not incredibly high.
 It is unclear whether this is an artifact caused by the use of 'easy' reference alignments, or whether this is a reality.
 The only thing that can change dramatically the accuracy of the alignment is the use of structural information.

-Last, but not least, bear in mind that these methods have only been evaluated by comparison with reference structure based sequence alignments.
+- Last but not least, bear in mind that these methods have only been evaluated by comparison with reference structure based sequence alignments.
 This is merely one criterion among many.
 In theory, these methods should be evaluated for their ability to produce alignments that lead to accurate trees, good profiles or good models.
 Unfortunately, these evaluation procedures do not yet exist.

 The main methods and their scope